hsaturn/synth/README.md

 This one file c++ file is able to generate very complicated sound such as a synthetiser.

+# features
+Auto mixing all sound generation of this kind :

+sinus
+square
+triangle
+distorsion
+frequency modulation (any signal) amplitude modulation (any signal)

 # examples

 440Hz sinus for 1000ms (1s)